-46. - (1) The Council shall -
+46.-(1) The Council shall-

-- (a) keep accounts in such form as the Privy Council may determine; - (b) prepare annual accounts in respect of each financial year, in such form as the Privy Council may determine. - (2) The annual accounts shall be audited by persons the Council appoints. - (3) No person may be appointed as an auditor under paragraph (2) unless he is eligible for appointment as a company auditor under section 25 of the Companies Act 1989 or article 28 of the Companies (Northern Ireland) Order 1990. - (4) As soon as is reasonably practicable after the end of the financial year to which the annual accounts relate, the Council shall - - (a) cause them to be published together with any report on them made by the auditors; and - (b) send a copy of the annual accounts and of any such report to the Privy Council and to the Comptroller and Auditor General. - (5) The Comptroller and Auditor General shall examine, certify and report on the annual accounts. - (6) For the purposes of his examination, the Comptroller and Auditor General may inspect the accounts of the Council and any records relating to them. - (7) The Privy Council shall lay before each House of Parliament a copy of the annual accounts certified by the Comptroller and Auditor General, any report of the auditors and the report of the Comptroller and Auditor General prepared under paragraph (5). - (8) In this article, "financial year" means - - (a) the period beginning with the date on which the Council is established and ending with the next 31st March following that date, and - (b) each successive period of 12 months ending with 31st March.
+- (a) keep accounts in such form as the Privy Council may determine; - (b) prepare annual accounts in respect of each financial year, in such form as the Privy Council may determine. - (2) The annual accounts shall be audited by persons the Council appoints.

+(3) The Council shall ensure that the persons it appoints are eligible for appointment as statutory auditors under Part 42 of the Companies Act 2006 (statutory auditors).

+(4) As soon as is reasonably practicable after the end of the financial year to which the annual accounts relate, the Council shall-

+- (a) cause them to be published together with any report on them made by the auditors; and - (b) send a copy of the annual accounts and of any such report to the Privy Council, the Comptroller and Auditor General and the Auditor General for Scotland.

+(5) The Comptroller and Auditor General shall examine, certify and report on the annual accounts.

+(6) For the purposes of his examination, the Comptroller and Auditor General may inspect the accounts of the Council and any records relating to them.

+(7) The Privy Council shall lay before each House of Parliament and the Scottish Parliament a copy of the annual accounts certified by the Comptroller and Auditor General, any report of the auditors and the report of the Comptroller and Auditor General prepared under paragraph (5).

+(8) In this article, "financial year" means-

+- (a) the period beginning with the date on which the Council is established and ending with the next 31st March following that date, and - (b) each successive period of 12 months ending with 31st March.